- Food and Cooking

 Full Service Establishment - Lovely Biffy

 I find the need for a toilet always outweighs my reaction to the quality of facilities provided, but when it comes to buying a cup of tea away from home, I will avoid an establishment if I know that it has a disgusting loo.
-On the other hand, I will celebrate and promote enthusiastically the tearooms and cafes that recognize the characteristics of a full service establishment.
+On the other hand, I will celebrate and promote, enthusiastically, the tearooms and cafes that recognize the characteristics of a full service establishment.

 Many years ago a very good friend recommended I discover elevated tea drinking and then introduced me to this little tearoom where the bathroom was clean, the walls were covered in hand-painted blackberry bushes and then decorated with beautiful hats.
 Every woman who went for tea at that little shop didn't leave before visiting the restroom and each visit required an accounting of the hats, "Is there a new one?" each of us would ask the first to go in.

 Since that time I have hunted for what I will call, experience washrooms.
 In one case I found a quaint and well kept WC with delicately hand-painted ivy covering the walls and in another there were granite counters, waterfall faucets, hand cream, and an abundant supply of towels.
-Of course there are always the amazing experience washrooms: automated everything, fresh towels being handed to you, disposable supplies for refreshing your makeup, marble floors and complimentary lighting.
+Of course there are always the amazing experience washrooms: automated everything, fresh towels being handed to you, disposable supplies for refreshing your makeup, marble floors and complimentary lighting, and soothing music.
 I've been known to visit all of the most amazing hotels in London, just to use their ladies' rooms.

 To all tea serving establishments: make a commitment to your loyal tea-drinking clientele by creating inspiring, inviting, clean, and memorable WCs.
 It doesn't have to be marble floors or granite counters, but even washing the walls or refreshing the paint, and regular hourly visits, to make sure the room is clean, would be nice.
 Yes, of course a resentment can build on the part of proprietors who hate cleaning up after sloppy tea guzzlers who miss the toilet or drop toilet paper everywhere, but it doesn't build your business to ignore this necessary part of doing business.